TACC/coe-332-sp21/docs/week07/containerizing_flask.rst

 Step 9
 ------

-bring if down!
-Clean up after yourself
-Find your container number, and pause it
+bring it down!
+To clean up after yourself, find your container number, and pause it

 ``docker ps -a``

 ``docker stop <your container number>``

 Homework Part b
 ---------------

-### Homework ### Part B Containerize your Dr. Moreau apps!
+Containerize your Dr. Moreau apps!
 Create a route that creates one random animal.
 Post a link to your route to Slack.
 Have another classmate hit your route, and build an animal.